fjogeleit/json-form-builder/README.md

 ## Framework Support

 This Package is independent from any Framework.
-For a easy integration into Symfony use Symfony integration for [fjogeleit/json-form-builder-bundle](https://github.com/fjogeleit/json-form-builder-bundle)
+For a easy integration into Symfony use [fjogeleit/json-form-builder-bundle](https://github.com/fjogeleit/json-form-builder-bundle)

 The additional SymfonyBundle includes
 * Symfony FormTypes to create FormFields and FormtextElements